Ben Britton: Public engagement

 Britton has led outreach and engagement activity aimed at changing public perception about nuclear energy, and regularly blogs about early career academic life.
 He has appeared on the podcast Scientists Not the Science.
-As of 2017 he serves on the executive committee of Science is Vital, a grassroots campaign formed in 2010 to combat threats to the UK's research & development (R&D) budget.
+As of 2017 he serves on the executive committee of Science is Vital, a grassroots campaign formed in 2010 to combat threats to the UK's research and development (R&D) budget.
 He is a trustee of the charity Pride in STEM, through which he was nominated for the Gay Times honours in 2017.
 He spoke at the Institute of Physics (IOP) pride of physics celebration in August 2018.
 In 2018, he was interviewed for Nature's podcast Working Scientist, where he spoke about the advantages of using online platforms that allowed academics to collaborate and exchange ideas more easily.

 In his role as deputy director of Imperial's centre for nuclear engineering, Britton was a co-signatory of an open letter to Emmanuel Macron, urging the then-recently elected President of France to keep the nation's nuclear power plants open in order to keep carbon emissions low.
 He has also contributed written evidence to the House of Lords about nuclear technology.

 Britton has also campaigned for the removal of Imperial College's newly-imposed application fee for its postgraduate programmes, citing the policy's detriments against underprivileged applicants.
 As at the time of reporting, the university has not removed its postgraduate programme application fee policy.